 My name is Dan Duane.

 I arrived on Wall Street (actually mid-town Manhattan) in the late Seventies, more or less by accident.
 After college and almost four years in the Army, I returned to graduate school intending to teach humanities in a university.
 Luckily–although it didn’t seem so at the time–the Baby Boom had already passed through college by the time I got my degree.
 Faculties were being pared back to better match smaller enrollments while graduate schools continued to churn out lots of people like me.
-Also, in my case, having been an infantryman in Vietnam automatically put me in the reject pile in many parts of the country.
+And having been an infantryman in Vietnam automatically put me in the reject pile in many parts of the country.
 In the end I couldn’t find a job I was willing to take.
 On the advice of a friend, I tried the stock market instead.

 At that time, Wall Street was just beginning to expand again after the dual shocks of the deep 1973-74 recession and the deregulation of commission charges (“Mayday” 1973).
 So I found a job relatively quickly.
 I spent my first four years as a securities analyst, while getting an MBA in finance at night and passing the CFA exams.
 I then spent close to two years also working as an assistant on a portfolio that shorted stocks in the S&P 500 before becoming its portfolio manager.